-Temporal motivation theory suggests that time is a central motivating factor and that “the perceived utility of a given activity increases exponentially as a deadline nears.”
-In other words, our focus increases relative to our expected value of it in relation to the time table during which it is available to us.
+Temporal motivation theory suggests that time is a central motivating factor and that our focus increases relative to our expected value of it in relation to the timetable during which it is available to us.

 Consider, for example, a child who is asked to do their chores “before Dad gets home” at the risk of punishment versus playing outside with his friends.
 Most unmonitored, curious children would opt to play with their friends, up until the time necessary to complete the chores has almost run out, rushing to complete the chores just in time to avoid punishment.
 The child has actually demonstrated a powerful concept—they maximized playtime and obeyed.
 What is often viewed, then, as procrastination can be viewed as efficiency.
 Timeboxing is a proactive approach to this naturally occurring human psychological principle.

 When looking at a long list of to-dos, it can be easy to feel overwhelmed, which can lead to stress or procrastination.
-Timeboxing can help you schedule your day to maximize your productivity and knock items off your to-do list in the most efficient way possible.
+The timeboxing method can help you schedule your day to maximize your productivity and knock items off your to-do list in the most efficient way possible.